 Simulator

-The availability of functionality depends on the license and may not be available in all deployments.
+Availability of the functionality depends on the license and may not be available in all implementations.

-Thanks to the application simulator we have the possibility to open a form with parameters defined by us:
+Thanks to the application simulator, we can open a form with parameters defined by us:

 • user identifier,